Introduction

 forge build

-Web app's files are in examples/web_proof/vlayer
+Web app's files are in examples/simple_web_proof/vlayer

 folder.

-cd examples/web_proof
+cd examples/simple_web_proof

 forge soldeer install